In this Instarem amaze card review, we’ll break down the amaze card changes and determine if the amaze card is still worth its salt.

 - Can't link to Visa debit/credit cards (though you can top up your amaze wallet with Visa cards)

-- Instapoints are only obtainable for overseas transactions
+- Instapoints are only obtainable on overseas transactions

-- Can't hold multiple currencies like Wise, Revolut, or YouTrip
+- Doesn't hold and support as many foreign currencies compared to Wise, Revolut, or YouTrip

 - Cashback can only be used in amaze wallet